Natural History

 Polar, grizzly and black bear claw replicas object

-Measure and compare activity
+Measure and Compare activity

-Skull and jaw comparison activity
+Skull and jaw Comparison activity

-Calipers (4) tools
+Calipers

-Grizzly and polar bear info sheets
+Grizzly and Polar Bears info sheets

 Alaska’s Bears book